-Solar power systems utilize a surprising number of components.
+Solar power systems utilise a surprising number of components.

 It’s not just solar panels, batteries, and inverters.